torviswesley/legoeso-pdf-manager/README.md

 2. Single or bulk delete of PDFs.
 3. Single or bulk download of pdf documents.
 4. Sort by category, document name, upload by, or date uploaded.
-5. Perform key word search for PDF documents.
+5. Perform key word search on PDF documents.
-6. Easily list or display all documents or a single category of documents within a WordPress page.
+6. Easily list or display some or all documents by document id or category within a WordPress page.
-7. Quickly adjust the document display names or categories.
+7. Quickly rename the document or its category.
-8. All PDF documents are accessed via secure links.
+8. Secure access to all PDF documents, users must be logged in to access your documents.

 ## Usage
 ## To add new PDF Documents, select Legoeso PDFs